All About Pediatric Gliomas (Low and High Grade)

 Tamara P. Miller, MD

-Gliomas are a type of brain tumor that develops from abnormal growth of glial cells.
+Gliomas are the most common type of brain tumor in both children and adults.
+The word glioma encompasses many different tumor types, and gliomas come in different “grades.”
+Gliomas are often categorized as “low-grade”, meaning that the tumor cells look as if they are dividing more slowly under the microscope, or “high-grade,” meaning that the cells look more aggressive under the microscope.
+Low-grade tumors can cause problems even when they are not malignant (cancerous) by pressing on the normal structures in the brain and causing symptoms.
+Gliomas develop from the abnormal growth of glial cells.
 A glial cell is a type of cell in the brain that surrounds the neurons, which are the cells that conduct electrical impulses to transmit information.
 Glial cells support and insulate the neurons.
-An astroctye is a special form of glial cell.
+For example, an astroctye is a special form of glial cell.
 Astrocytomas are a type of glioma that forms because of abnormal growth of astrocytes.
-Ependymomas are another type of brain tumor that comes from abnormal growth of glial cells, but ependymomas will not be discussed in this article.

 Approximately 60% of brain tumors in children occur in the infratentorial brain.
 The infratentorial brain is the lower part of the brain near the middle of the back of the head and includes the cerebellum and the brainstem.
 This is the part of the brain that controls movement and balance.
 The brainstem is the middle of the brain and connects the brain to the spinal cord.
 The brainstem controls breathing, movement of the eyes, passing on information about sensation and involuntary muscle movements.
 The supratentorial brain is the part of the brain that is above the cerebellum.
 The supratentorial brain includes the cerebrum, which is the largest part of the brain.
 This part of the brain controls thinking, emotions, problem solving, learning, talking, reading, writing and voluntary movement.
 Gliomas can be found in any part of the brain or spinal cord.